redbooth/aerofs-sdk-csharp/README.md

 ### Common problems
 - NullReferenceException or ArgumentException with creating client.
-  - The EndPoint and AccessToken are not set in `app.config`.
+  - The HostName and/or AccessToken are not set in `Settings.cs`.
 See the above instruction related to editing `app.config`.
 - Tests fail with 503 Service Unavailable.
   - Either AeroFS client or the appliance is not running.
 Start both the